Celebrating 27 years of nourishing food, kindness, and service with dignity!

 In the beginning...

+Our Neighbors' Table was established in 1992 through the Amesbury Council of Churches.
 The Wednesday Meal currently offered at Our Neighbors’ Table was the first program opened to the community.
-The first meal - spaghetti and meatballs prepared and served by volunteers in May 1992 - hosted 8 guests.
+The first meal - spaghetti and meatballs prepared and served by volunteers in May 1992 - hosted 8 guests at the Main Street Congregational Church in Amesbury.
 A table at the back of the dining room held a small assortment of canned goods available for guests to take home if needed.

 We welcome 150 guests to our Wednesday Meal each week.
-Our food pantry program provides groceries, fresh foods, and toiletries to more than 300 households from 12 cities and towns a week across 4 pantry locations, and deliver groceries and hot meals to home-bound individuals in 3 towns.
-Each holiday season, we distribute special groceries and turkeys to more than 500 families.
+Our grocery programs provide groceries, fresh foods, and toiletries to more than 500 households from 12 cities and towns a week across 4 market locations, and deliver groceries and hot meals to home-bound individuals in 3 towns.
+Each holiday season, we distribute special groceries and turkeys to more than 700 families.
 But most of all, food is never more than a phone call away through our 24/7 emergency hotline.

 While we all envision a day when all of our neighbors have enough food and our services are no longer needed, the leadership of Our Neighbors’ Table is committed to ensuring that our doors are open as long as someone is in need.
-Take a look at our current Vision Statement that guides our work.
 Our 2020 Strategic Plan will create the roadmap to ensure we can continue to meet the need in our region and work toward our vision of real food access when and where it's needed.

 Hunger comes in many forms.
 Our Neighbors’ Table is committed to establishing a community that provides for the whole person with nourishing food, kindness and dignity.